Azure/terraform-provider-azapi/website/docs/index.html.markdown

 * `client_secret` - (Optional) The Client Secret which should be used.
 This can also be sourced from the `ARM_CLIENT_SECRET` Environment Variable.

 More information on [how to configure a Service Principal using a Client Secret can be found in this guide](guides/service_principal_client_secret.html).

+---

+For some advanced scenarios, such as where more granular permissions are necessary - the following properties can be set:

+* `skip_provider_registration` - (Optional) Should the Provider skip registering the Resource Providers it supports?
+This can also be sourced from the `ARM_SKIP_PROVIDER_REGISTRATION` Environment Variable.
+Defaults to `false`.

+-> By default, Terraform will attempt to register the Resource Providers that the provisioning resources belong to.
+If you're running in an environment with restricted permissions, or wish to manage Resource Provider Registration outside of Terraform you may wish to disable this flag; however, please note that the error messages returned from Azure may be confusing as a result (example: `API version 2019-01-01 was not found for Microsoft.Foo`).